-In a 2016 study, 38 women with recurrent UTIs took vitamin C, probiotics, and cranberries three times daily for 20 days, then stopped for 10 days.
+A 2016 study looked at data from 36 people with recurrent UTIs who took vitamin C, probiotic, and cranberry supplements three times a day for 20 days, then stopped for 10 days.
 They repeated this cycle for 3 months.
-The researchers concluded that this could be a safe and effective treatment approach for UTIs.
+The researchers concluded that this could be a safe, effective way to treat recurrent UTIs.

 6. Wipe from front to back

-Once bacteria are in the urethra, they can travel up into other urinary tract organs where they can lead to infections.
+Once bacteria are in the urethra, they can travel up into other urinary tract organs, where they can cause infections.

-After urinating, wipe in a way that prevents bacteria from coming into contact with the genitals.
-Use separate pieces of toilet paper to wipe the genitals and anus.
+After urinating, wipe in a way that prevents bacteria from moving from the anus to the genitals.
+Use separate pieces of toilet paper to wipe the genitals and anus, for example.